 ORIENTATION IS THE OFFICIAL START OF YOUR COURSE.

-The Virtual Orientation will prepare you for your studies and first day of classes.
-An invitation weblink to the Virtual Orientation will be emailed to your Monash Email Account on Wednesday 17 May 2023.
+The compulsory Orientation Program will prepare you for your English studies and first day of classes.
+Your Orientation will take place on Thursday 7 May 2026.

 During the session, you can connect directly with the Monash College team and ask questions about:

-- Academic support and tools like Zoom, Moodle and Google Suite
+- Academic support and tools like Moodle and Google Suite

 - Enrolment, timetable and fees